Citytrip Utrecht: Central Museum

-Due to corona, tickets can only be purchased online.
-Click here for tickets.
+You can easily book your tickets online.
 Ticket price is €15 for adults and free for museum card holders.
 On the ground floor there is a lovely little garden restaurant for lunch, cakes and drinks.

 If you leave the museum and turn left and then turn right at the end of the road (Agnietenstraat) you will walk past the famous Oudegracht (English Old Canal) that will lead you into the heart of Utrecht.

 From Central Station Utrecht you take tram 2 towards Museumkwartier (Museum Quarter).
 From train station Utrecht Vaartsche Rijn it is a 10-minute walk.